-99) Discuss some of the ways in which one can deal with relational differences in the workplace.
+Classification: Application AASCB: Analytic Skills Objective: 2.3 Difficulty: Moderate Learning Outcome: Discuss the challenges and importance of business communications 99) Discuss some of the ways in which one can deal with relational differences in the workplace.
 Answer: Relational differences will not simply go away if you ignore them, so avoidance is not a recommended option.
 If you are involved in an affective conflict - one that focuses on relationships or ego - you will need to address the emotional issues before you can productively discuss the content of your work.
 When you do have a personality conflict with someone, explore the ways that you can resolve it.
 Pick your battles, and argue only about things that make a real difference.
-Ask if you can meet to discuss the cause of the conflict, being sure to listen actively by focusing on content rather then personality issues.
+Ask if you can meet to discuss the cause of the conflict, being sure to listen actively by focusing on content rather than personality issues.
 Paraphrasing may be helpful here, since by restating what you think the person is saying, you may get clarification on what he really means.
-The other person may also see how that what he intended by his words is not how they were perceived by the listener.
-Use neutral rather than accusatory language, so as not to put the other person on the defensive, or shut down the discussion altogether.
-Framing some of your comments in "I" language, will focus on how you feel about the other person's behavior.
-This can open the other person's eyes to things he wasn't aware of, and may help improve the situation.
-Page Ref: 35, 39-41, 44 Diff: 3 Classification: Synthesis AASCB: Communication Abilities Objective: Multiple Objectives
+The other person may also see how what he intended by his words is not how they were perceived by the listener.
+Use neutral rather than accusatory language, so as not to put the other person on the defensive or shut down the discussion altogether.
+Framing some of your comments in "I" language will focus on how you feel about the other person's behavior.
+This can open the other person's eyes to things he wasn't aware of and may help improve the situation.
+Classification: Conceptual